 Unfortunately, Cobb wasn’t allowed to travel to space due to her gender.

-Throughout her long career, she discovered eight comets, received the Gold Medal from the Royal Astronomical Society, and helped discover the planet, Uranus.
-Learn more about Caroline Herschel in this video for kids.
+Throughout her long career, Herschel discovered eight comets, received the Gold Medal from the Royal Astronomical Society, and helped discover the planet Uranus.

 Elizabeth Blackwell became the first woman to earn a medical degree in the U.S.

-In 1849, she was instrumental in opening up the field of medicine for women, mentoring many women who went on to careers in the field.
-Dr. Blackwell also focused on providing better health care for women and children.
+In 1849, Blackwell was instrumental in opening up the field of medicine for women, mentoring many women who went on to careers in the field.
+Dr. Blackwell also focused on providing better healthcare for women and children.
 Learn more in this video from Scholastic.

 Title IX was passed on March 1, 1972.

-Title IX prohibits discrimination due to sex in federally funded education programs.
+Title IX prohibits discrimination based on sex in federally funded education programs and activities.
 Learn more in this video from TED-Ed.

 Women couldn’t get credit cards until 1974.

-Congress passed the Equal Credit Opportunity Act of 1974, which allowed women to get credit cards in their own name.
+Congress passed the Equal Credit Opportunity Act of 1974, which allowed women to get credit cards in their own names.

-Annie Edson Taylor was the first person to go over Niagara Falls in a wooden barrel.
+Annie Edson Taylor was the first person to survive going over Niagara Falls in a wooden barrel.***

 Women outlive men in almost every society.

-The average life expectancy at birth is 79 years for women, 72 years for men.
-Scientists aren’t entirely sure why but think it might have to do with the estrogen’s ability to improve immune function.
+Scientists aren’t entirely sure why but think it might have to do with estrogen’s ability to improve immune function and protect heart health.

-Women make up 16 percent of active-duty military members.
+Women make up 17.5% of active-duty military members.

-Marie Curie was the first woman to receive two Nobel prizes.
+Marie Curie was the first woman to receive a Nobel Prize and the first person to win two Nobel Prizes.

 Madam C. J. Walker was the first Black female millionaire in the U.S.